Avio: Ariane 5 and Ariane 6 launchers

 The Ariane programme was born in the early 1970s with the objective of building space launchers optimised for geostationary transfer orbits under the sponsorship of the ESA and the Ariane Group, which plays the role of prime contractor in this project.

 Within the programme, Avio has been involved in the development and production of boosters and stage separation motors since the 1970s.
 Currently, for the Ariane 5 programme, it is acting as subcontractor for the development and production of the liquid-oxygen turbopump for the Vulcain 2 engine and the P230 solid-propellant engine, the booster used as the first stage in a dual configuration.

 As regards the new European medium-heavy Ariane 6 launcher, Avio is responsible for the P120C solid-propellant motor (common to the first stage of the Vega C), which will act as a booster for the launcher (in dual configuration for the medium Ariane 62 version and in quadruple configuration for the heavy Ariane 64 version), and the liquid-oxygen turbopump (LOX) for the Vinci motor.

-The qualification launch of Ariane 6 is scheduled for mid-2022.
+The maiden launch of Ariane 6 took place on 9 July 2024.

-Solid-propellant propulsion systems for tactical missiles
+Solid-propellant propulsion systems for anti-air missiles

-In October 2013, Avio signed a contract with MBDA, a European consortium engaged in the construction of missiles and missile defence technologies,[14] for the design and production of the engine of the Camm ER (Common Anti-air Modular Missile Extended Range).
-Avio is also responsible for the engine of the Aster 30 anti-aircraft/anti-missile missile.
+In October 2013, Avio signed a contract with MBDA, a European consortium engaged in the construction of missiles and missile defence technologies,[14] for the design and production of the engine of the CAMM-ER (Common Anti-air Modular Missile Extended Range).
+Avio is also responsible for the engine of the booster of the Aster 30 anti-aircraft/anti-missile missile.